1988 Sorø derailment: Context

 The train consisted of the ME locomotive (1535) with seven passenger cars carrying about 300 passengers.
 It was about five minutes late after the ferry crossing the Storebælt.
 Due to construction work on the transit track at Sorø, the train was supposed to drive through Sorø station on the passing track.

 Derailment

 The train reached the points before the western end of Sorø Station at a higher speed than allowed when driving from the through track to the passing tracks (the limit was 40 km/h).
 According to the accident group's assessment, the speed was not less than 100 km/h, which caused the derailment.
-The locomotive was not equipped with a tachograph, so that the exact speed of the train after the accident could not be determined.
+The locomotive was not equipped with a tachograph, so that the exact speed of the train at the accident could not be determined.

 While the locomotive and the first two coaches remained upright, some of the coaches in the train rolled over, with one in particular (the fifth) ending perpendicular to the tracks and with one end having ridden over the fourth coach.
 A large boulder was discovered to have made considerable damage to the third and fourth coaches, completely smashing five compartments, where most of the deaths occurred.